blwhit/NetLocker/README.md

 - Network blocking occurs as quickly as Python allows and can be manually overridden
 - Supports Windows 10 and 11 and requires admin rights
 - Python 3.7 or higher is required if running from source

+#### To Do

+- Add Restart/Refresh Mechanism
+- Add ability to whitelist/blacklist by ASN